raspberrypilearning/getting-started-scratch/en/step_2.md

 --- /collapse ---

 --- collapse ---
+---
+title: Side by side instructions and Scratch
+---

 If your screen is big enough then you can have Scratch side by side with project instructions.